Frank Lewis Hope Jr. (1901 - 1994)

 Though the 1950's and 1960's were times of great variability in the quality of local architecture.
 And while the out-of-towners like Pereira Luckman, Edward Durrell Stone, Louis Kahn and Richard Neutra are often referenced in connection to this period’s cornerstone projects, works done by local architects of that era are outstanding.
 Frank Hope’s career precedes that of corporate interests hiring out of town big firms for their buildings and provided an important training ground for a generation of architects.

-Frank Lewis Hope, Jr. was born to Frank Lewis Hope (1873-1943) in 1901 in San Bernardino and moved to San Diego in 1913 when his father moved to San Diego as a traffic agent for the Santa Fe Railway.
-Hope attended San Diego High School up to his sophomore year, dropping out in his sophomore year to work in the Navy shipyards during WWI.
-Mr. Hope later went on to attend Cal for two years, and the Carnegie Institute of Technology in Pittsburgh for one year but stopped short of earning a degree.
+Frank Lewis Hope, Jr. was born to Frank Lewis Hope (1873-1943) in 1901 in San Bernadino and moved to San Diego in 1913 when his father moved to San Diego as a traffic agent for the Santa Fe Railway.
+Hope attended San Diego High School up to his sophomore year, dropping out that year to work in the Navy shipyards during World War I. Mr. Hope later went on to attend Cal for two years, and the Carnegie Institute of Technology in Pittsburgh for one year but stopped short of earning a degree.

-After school Hope held the positions of draftsman, superintendant, and specification writer for (Richard) Requa and Jackson, Architects starting in 1925.
-His time with Requa, Lillian Rice and William Wheeler likely informed his approach to architecture and interest in Mediterranean modes.
+After school Hope held the positions of draftsman, superintendant, and specification writer for Requa and Jackson, Architects starting in 1925.
+His time with Richard Requa, Herbert Jackson, Lillian Rice and William Wheeler likely informed his approach to architecture and interest in Mediterranean modes.

 After passing the state architect exam, Hope launched his own firm, Frank L. Hope & Associates, Architects & Engineers located in the Spreckles Building in 1928.

 According the Los Angeles Times, “…When Frank Sr. opened his business in 1928, San Diego was still small (the 1930 census counted a population of 148,000), and the scale of development was modest compared to today.
 He built his business mostly by designing houses and churches in traditional styles, including a Mediterranean mode he learned during his years in the offices of San Diego architects Requa & Jackson, Lillian Rice and William H. Wheeler between 1925-28.
 It is likely that much of his architecture education came under Requa and Jackson, with whom he began his career as an architect after working in the design department of a shipbuilding company during World War I.”

-Because of the bad economy during the depression, finding work was hard to come by and so Hope worked on many projects remodeling and renovating storefronts.
-In 1930 Hope was given a project to design the Spanish styled Carmelite Monastery in Normal heights.
-From this point forward Frank Hope Sr. worked closely with the San Diego Roman Catholic Diocese designing several buildings.
-These projects included the Sacred Heart Catholic Church in Ocean Beach in 1946, Our Lady of the Sacred Heart Catholic Church in City Heights in 1947, the San Diego College for Women in 1950, and the Immaculata at the University of San Diego in 1964.
+Because of the bad economy during the depression, finding work was hard to come by and Hope worked on many projects remodeling and renovating storefronts.
+In 1930, Hope was given a project to design the Spanish-styled Carmelite Monastery in Normal Heights.
+From this point forward, Frank Hope Sr. worked closely with the San Diego Roman Catholic Diocese designing several buildings.
+These projects included the Sacred Heart Catholic Church in Ocean Beach (1946), our Lady of the Sacred Heart Catholic Church in City Heights (1947), The San Diego College for Women (1950) and the Immaculata at the University of San Diego (1964).

-In 1953 Hope’s son, Frank L. Hope Jr., joined the firm changing the name of the company to The Hope Consulting Group aka Hope Design Group.
+In 1953, Hope’s son, Frank L. Hope Jr., joined the firm and later changed the name of the company to The Hope Consulting Group (AKA Hope Design Group).

 Partial List of San Diego Projects